ltskinner/machine-learning/books/category_theory/_DICTIONARY.md

     - these are ordered pairs: the order matters
       - some operations (0, 3) v diff than (3, 0)
         - like: a / b
+- monad
+  - monads are monoids in the category of endofunctors
+  - a monad is one example of a monoid
+- endofunctor
+  - a functor from a category to itself
+- functor
+  - a homomorphism of categories
+- homomorphism
+  - a funciton between `structured sets` that preserves whatever structure there is around
+- magma
+  - a binary operation on a set S is a function (-).(-):SxS->S
+    - from the Cartesian product SxS to S
+  - magma:
+    - aka binary algebraic structur
+    - aka mono-binary algebra
+  - is a set equipped with a binary operation on it
+  - uhh:
+    - a monoid may be thought of as:
+      - a magma with associativity and identity

 ### Orders